Black And Orange Birds: 16 Species in North America

 Blackburnian Warbler

-Its orange throat distinguishes it from other warblers in North America.
-This bird also has an orange head, a white belly with black streaks, and black wings.
+Blackburnian warblers have an orange throat that distinguishes them from other warblers in North America.
+Blackburnian warblers also have an orange head, a white belly with black streaks, and black wings.
+They tend to be shy and hide away in the canopy, so you’re more likely to hear these guys before you see them.

-It’s a small species that averages between 4.3 and 4.7 inches long.
-You’ll find it in the eastern states with its breeding grounds in the northern area of the continent and the wintering range in South America.
+Blackburnian warblers are a small species that you can find in the eastern states.Their breeding grounds are in the northern area of the continent and, like many species on this list, they spend the winter in South America.

 5. Varied Thrush

-A varied thrush spends most of its time in low shrubs, hopping on the ground as it catches insects.
-There are resident birds along the Pacific Coast, while the breeding season sees the varied thrush head north of the continent.
+Varied thrushes spend most of their time in low shrubs, hopping on the ground to catch insects.
+There are resident populations along the Pacific Coast, while the breeding season sees the varied thrush head to the north of the continent.

 6. Baltimore Oriole